John Jago

-John Jago (1684 – after 1724) was a minister in St. John's, Newfoundland.
+John Jago (1684 – after 1724) was a minister at St. John's, Newfoundland.

 Born in Cornwall, England, Jago was educated at Exeter College, Oxford.
 In 1717 he is known to have been vicar of Saint Keverne, Cornwall.

-By 1723 Jago was ministering in St. John's, Newfoundland.
+By 1723, Jago was ministering at St. John's, Newfoundland.
 In order to help bring order to the colonial town, a number of Saint John's property owners established an association in that year.
 Jago was one of three justices elected by the association to settle local disputes.